Disaster Recovery: Additional Actions Needed to Identify and Address Potential Recovery Barriers

 Open

-In June 2023, FEMA officials told us they had established a working group--a subgroup of the Recovery Support Function Leadership Group--focused on this recommendation.
-According to FEMA officials, working sessions of this group will begin in mid-2023.
-The group is to develop a written plan for interagency coordination around addressing the identified access barriers and disparate outcomes by November 2023.
-For its part, FEMA officials stated that they anticipate addressing the identified access barriers through targeted capacity-building support, including: training, peer-to-peer network development, recovery planning, technical assistance support to low capacity, highly impacted local and tribal governments with high vulnerability indicators and low estimated capacity to manage recovery on their own.
-To fully implement this recommendation, FEMA must design and institutionalize routine processes to be used within and across federal recovery programs to address identified access barriers and disparate outcomes on an ongoing basis.
+In August 2024, FEMA officials told us that FEMA, together with HUD and SBA, are developing an interagency plan that includes a description of routine processes that they will use to address any equity issues they identify.
+According to FEMA, this interagency plan will be developed by December 2024.
+For its part, FEMA officials stated that they anticipate addressing the identified access barriers through targeted capacity-building support, including: training, peer-to-peer network development, recovery planning, and technical assistance support to low-capacity, highly impacted local and tribal governments with high vulnerability indicators to position these governments to better manage recovery efforts.
+However, to fully address the recommendation, FEMA (with HUD and SBA) must also implement institutionalized processes to be used within and across federal recovery programs to address identified access barriers and disparate outcomes on an ongoing basis.
 Without routine processes, disaster recovery programs lack a mechanism to ensure they can address any potential access barriers or disparate outcomes they might identify, particularly if the cause of those barriers or outcomes arise from the interaction between or among programs.

 Department of Housing and Urban Development